lightly-io/workshop-sustainable-productivity/README.md

 For a couple of reasons.

 1. There is **so much bullshit** going on in the mindfulness/coaching space.
 Open source forces me to be transparent about what I do, which I hope inspire more people to do the same.
 That way we can (hopefully) weed out some of the scam.
 2. By open sourcing, the material is more open to feedback and comments.
+That will increase the quality of the workshop faster.
 3. To show that you don't need a certification to start teaching these methods.
 A lot of people want your money, but these methods are thousands of years old and are free and available to anyone.
 Like jogging.
+Just fork and get going.
-4. More teachers = more competition = higher quality = better for everyone.
+4. By helping to create more teachers, I increase the competition which should lead to higher quality which is better for everyone.

 ## Contributing
-Yes, please!
-Fork, clone, pull request.
 If you see anything missing, or something you don't agree with, please open a ticket/issue.
+If we can't agree on the specifics, just fork this repo and create your own version of the workshop.

+Pull requests are more than welcome. :D

 ## Contact
 Reach me on Twitter ([@mattisern](http://www.twitter.com/mattisern)) and email (mattis@lightly.io) and LinkedIn (Mattis Erngren).